Skip to main content

 • Click Batch Configuration in the upper right corner to define general rules in bulk (such as converting table and column name case, adding prefixes or suffixes, replacements, etc.), enabling unified mapping configuration for a large number of tables and columns.

-7. On the Pre-check tab, wait for the system to complete the pre-inspection, and after the pre-inspection is passed, click on Launch.
+1. On the Pre-check tab, wait for the system to complete the precheck.
+After the precheck is passed, click Launch.

-• You can check Enable data consistency comparison.
-After the synchronization task is completed, automatically start data consistency comparison based on the source data source to ensure data consistency on both sides.
-It starts when the incremental data is first consistent with the source data source and Delay is 0 seconds.
-You can click on View Details to view the synchronization delay on the Details page.
+• Full+Incremental, Incremental: Starts when incremental data is consistent with the source data source for the first time and Delay is 0 seconds.
+You can click View Details and view the synchronization delay on the Details page. sync_delay

-• If the pre-inspection does not pass, you need to click on Details in the Actions column on the right side of the target inspection item, troubleshoot the cause of the failure, manually fix it, and then click on Check Again to re-execute the pre-inspection until it passes.
+• If the precheck fails, click Details in the Actions column on the right of the failed check item, troubleshoot the cause, manually fix the issue, and then click Check Again to run the precheck again until it passes.

-• If the Result is Warning for the inspection item, it can be fixed or ignored according to the specific situation.
+• Check items whose Result is Warning can be fixed or ignored depending on the situation.

-8. On the Launch page, it prompts Launch Successfully, and the synchronization task starts running.
-At this time, you can perform the following operations:
+2. On the Launch page, the Launch Successfully prompt appears, indicating that the synchronization task has started.
+You can then perform the following operations:

-• Click on View Details to view the execution of each stage of the synchronization task.
+• Click View Details to view the execution status of each stage of the synchronization task.

-• Click on Back to list to return to the Replication task list page.
+• Click Back to list to return to the Replication task list page.

 View Synchronization Results